navintc/arcGisPlotting/Documentation/Dev Diary.md

 ## Day 3
 - Reading documentation and researching on a way to recieve information about the buildings
 - Failed all attempts to make such a system

+# Day 4
+- Making the python UDP streamer and the Unity UDP reciever.
+Initially it was created to sendout floats by packaging them in to a Python struct as a bytes-like data type.
+These data was unpackable from the unity's end.
+Therefore changed the python script again to send out the values as strings by pacakaging them in to a bytes-like type.
+Then these data was converted back to float from unity.
+- Started experimenting with Beizier curves to implement a sine curve.